-These are stays of a few nights up to three years depending on the care plan.
-The greatest need is care for school age children and teenagers and support to keep brothers and sisters together.
+These are stays of a few nights up to three years, depending on the care plan.
+The greatest need is care for:

+- School Age Children and Teenagers - Sibling groups to keep brothers and sisters together

 Specific help you may provide includes helping teenagers prepare for independence or a return home; parent and child placements (usually mum and baby) supporting them to develop parenting skills; helping children with any missed schooling and development of routines; encouraging education and participation in activities.